YuvarajAnbu/concert/README.md

 ## How to run it

-clone the repo and open the html file on browser thats it.
+Clone the repo and open the html file on browser thats it.